An Online Joint Optimization-Estimation Architecture for Distribution Networks: Conclusions

 \section{Conclusions}

-In this paper, we provide an extensive theoretical analysis and numerical results of an online joint optimal control-estimation architecture in distribution networks.
+In this paper, we provide an extensive theoretical analysis and numerical results of an online joint optimization-estimation architecture for distribution networks.
 An online implementation is proposed to solve a time-varying OPF problem and a WLS SE problem in parallel with a large penetration of renewable penetration.
 The online stochastic framework explicitly considers the SE and AC power flow linearization errors for robust performance.
 Convergence and optimality of the proposed algorithm are analytically established.
-The numerical results demonstrate the necessity and success of bridging the traditional gap between control and estimation in distribution networks, from the perspectives of computational efficiency, robustness, effectiveness and flexibility.
+The numerical results demonstrate the necessity and success of bridging the traditional gap between optimization and estimation layers in distribution networks, from the perspectives of computational efficiency, robustness, effectiveness and flexibility.